DajuanMcdonald/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I
 a)
-An example of O(1) runtime:
+An example of O(n) runtime:
 ```python
 a = 0
     while (a < n1 * n2 * n3):
       a = a + n4 * n5 # this matters
 ````
-If we examine we can rule out O(n), because we are not dependent on an input size of n.
+If we examine we can rule out O(1), because we dependent on an input size of n.

 This will run the same no matter what `n2, n1` or `n3` are.